Mercerenies/eulers-melting-pot/README.md

 This is a Project Euler attempt.
 The catch is that every challenge will be completed in a different programming language.

+Euler's Melting Pot is also being run as an educational YouTube series, where I talk about the code I've written here.
+See https://www.youtube.com/playlist?list=PL1ltQrTP1szcCAD-Jm-6eQdV_zhnm3oNq

 ## Languages Used

 Full details of the various solutions are listed below, but for the sake of easy reference, here is an